Timothy Woods

 Buying a perfect steak also depends on what you’re cooking.
 The best advice is to look for the best quality you can afford and check for good marbling.

-Instead of getting store-brand meat, you can check with local ranchers if they have Choice or Prime quality grade steaks but don’t want to pay for the grading process or don’t have access to facilities with a rater.
+Apart from getting store-brand meat, you have the option to shop can check with local ranchers if they have Choice or Prime quality grade steaks.

-Here’s how to select beef based on your cooking method:
+1. How to select beef based on your cooking method

 A cow out in the fields

-Another factor to consider when choosing steak quality is cattle breed.
-Cattle are bred together to get specific flavor and marbling.
+Another factor to consider when choosing steak quality is cattle breed, since it is a primary attribute that determines the amount of marbling.

 Angus beef is labeled CAB, which stands for Certified Angus Beef.
 This isn’t a breed, but an organization that has its own certification process, so only specific cuts can be CAB certified [2].